-It’s leaf peeping season in the Virginia mountains, and Charlottesville is a great place to see them.
-Located in the foothills of the Blue Ridge Mountains, fall visitors can hike the many trails in the region, sip wine on patios overlooking colorful valleys or tour Monticello while enjoying breath-taking views.
-The only thing that can make a visit better would be to stay at one of the many Charlottesville inns tucked against this incredible backdrop.
+Located in the foothills of the Blue Ridge Mountains, Charlottesville, VA welcomes visitors to hike the many trails in the region, sip wine on patios overlooking colorful valleys or tour Monticello while enjoying breath-taking views.
+The only thing that can make a visit better would be to stay at one of the many Charlottesville hotels and inns tucked against this incredible backdrop.

 Historic Charlottesville Inns